tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

 3. Load a small workload using `go-ycsb`.

     ```shell
-    # By default, this workload will insert 1000 records into TiKV
+    # By default, this workload will insert 1000 records into TiKV.
     ./bin/go-ycsb load tikv -P workloads/workloada -p tikv.pd="127.0.0.1:2379" -p tikv.type="raw"
     ```